luispedro/gmgc.website/api.md

 # GMGC API

-The base URL for API calls is `http://gmgc.embl.de/api/v1.0/` and it returns JSON.
+The base URL for API calls is `http://gmgc.embl.de/api/v1.0/` and API calls return JSON (except where noted).

 Also, note that the resources can all be [downloaded](/download.cgi) for local processing.
-For large scale analyses, that will be more efficient.
+For large scale analyses, that will be more efficient than repeatedly calling the API.

 ## Lookup